 Hit the Trails

 Fayetteville’s temperate climate means its outdoor offerings can be enjoyed all year, but springtime is always a favorite for visitors, as the Ozarks blossom and everything turns green and comes to life.
 One of the most popular things to do is enjoying the city’s extensive trail system.
-Fayetteville is home to more than 40 miles of paved and natural trails, so whether you’re looking to road cycle or mountain bike, or go for a walk or hike, we’ve got you covered.
+Fayetteville is home to more than 40 miles of paved and natural trails, so whether you’re looking to road cycle or mountain bike, go for a walk or hike, we’ve got you covered.

 The most famous trail in Northwest Arkansas is the Razorback Regional Greenway, a 36-mile biking and pedestrian trail that starts in south Fayetteville and ends near Bella Vista.
 It connects an incredible number of public spaces – shopping areas, art and entertainment venues, historic sites, parks, playgrounds, the University of Arkansas campus and more – allowing people to forgo their cars and use the Greenway as a way to move around in Fayetteville.